Stimulant Detox, Withdrawal Symptoms, and Addiction Treatment

-Stimulants are substances that increase the activity of several neurotransmitter systems throughout the brain, and are capable of creating a state of heightened energy and alertness.
-Additionally, many of the stimulant drugs elevate physiological processes such as heart rate, breathing, and blood pressure 1.
-Some common stimulants include:
+Stimulants are substances that increase the activity of several neurotransmitter systems throughout the brain and are capable of creating a state of heightened energy and alertness.
+Additionally, many stimulant drugs elevate physiological processes such as heart rate, breathing, and blood pressure.1 Some common stimulants include:

 - ADHD medications (amphetamine, methylphenidate).